VatsalLalcheta/Django-Project/README.md

 8) You can Edit Your recipes by clicking on the particular recipe on your profile page
 9) You can search for a recipe either using "Recipe name" or "Ingredients" by clicking "SEARCH" on feed page
 10) You can see the recipe details by clicking on one

+*I have uploaded all the photos of each step